Harris and Trump have a lot of promises for small businesses. How many of them are realistic? - Bankrate What Harris, Trump want for small businesses

 Small business is big for America, and both Donald Trump and Kamala Harris have acknowledged this and made bold promises on the campaign trail.

-According to a recent Bankrate survey, 29 percent of workers planned to start their own business in the next year.
+According to a Bankrate’s 2024 Employment Security Survey, 29 percent of workers plan to start their own business in the next year.
 The younger generation seems to be leading this charge, with 41 percent of Gen Z workers stating they want to become entrepreneurs.

 As the American small businesses sector grows, both Trump and Harris have met with business owners and put forth policies that promise to tackle inflation, energy costs, global markets, taxes, immigration and more, all with the aim of winning over small business owners and promising growth and success if elected.